 Remedy

-Hyundai will notify owners by mail and instruct you to bring your vehicle to a dealer to update the Smart Junction Box software.
+Hyundai will notify owners by mail and advise you to take your vehicle to a dealership to update the integrated body unit (IBU) software.
+Hyundai recommends that you use the "AUTO" position or manually turn on the headlamps until the recall repairs are completed.

 Safety Risk